sekhansen/text_algorithms_econ/README.md

 # ARE_text_algorithms_economics

 ## To-dos
-1. Discuss with Stephen if and how we want to introduce the data used in each notebook (BOTH)
+1. Discuss with Stephen if and how we want to introduce the data used in each notebook
-2. Ask Stephen whether we want Jax/Numpyro notebooks on Bayesian regression in Appendix or not at all (BOTH)
+2. Ask Stephen whether we want Jax/Numpyro notebooks on Bayesian regression in Appendix or not at all
-3. Consolidate a single data folder in Google Drive with a publicly accessible link (STEPHEN)
+3. Consolidate a single data folder in Google Drive with a publicly accessible link (ALL)
-4. Make all notebooks colab-friendly, including the code to work with Google Drive (BOTH)
+4. Make all notebooks colab-friendly, including the code to work with Google Drive (ALL)

 ## Pymodules